Sept. 20, 2021

 Social Justice and Equity

-Equity means meeting community members where they are by providing resources to people that are proportionate to what they need in order to thrive.
-Social justice typically refers to fighting for fairness for historically oppressed people—especially Black, Indigenous, People of Color (BIPOC) who have disproportionately faced institutional discrimination or systemic racism.
+Equity means meeting community members where they are by providing resources that are proportionate to what they need to thrive.
+The equity definition in social justice refers to fairness, where people receive the specific resources they need based on their circumstances.
+Social justice typically focuses on fairness for historically oppressed people—especially Black, Indigenous, and People of Color (BIPOC) who have disproportionately faced institutional discrimination or systemic racism.
 Social justice and equity go hand in hand.

 Like equity, equality aims to promote fairness and justice, but it can only work if every person starts from the same place and needs the same things—something that is not true of our current society.
 However, while equality and equity are not synonymous, both are needed in order to sustain social justice.
 If equality is providing resources equally across communities and groups of people, equity takes it a step further by understanding and giving people what they need to enjoy full, healthy lives.